ScherrerLab/PontineNucleus2024/README.md

 # PontineNucleus2023

-This is a repository for code used in the publication Chen et al. 2024 entitled Neural circuit basis of placebo pain relief".
+This is a repository for code used in the publication Chen et al. 2024 entitled "Neural circuit basis of placebo pain relief".

 # single-cell RNA-seq
   Code for scRNA-seq: